 Pierre Chen, among the richest people in Taiwan, made his fortune through his electronics behemoth Yageo Corporation, which he founded in 1977.
-Unlike most billionaires (Forbes lists his net worth at $3.2 as of December 2019), he didn’t wait several years before getting into the collecting game.
+Unlike most billionaires (Forbes lists his net worth at $3.3 billion as of 2020), he didn’t wait several years before getting into the collecting game.
 He started the previous year, 1976, while still a student, with his first purchase, a wooden sculpture by the Hong Kong–based artist Cheung Yee priced at 25,000 Taiwanese dollars, which took him a year and a half to save, according to a 2014 profile in Sotheby’s Magazine.
 His purchases over the years have ranged from works by Thomas Struth and Gerhard Richter to pieces by Tan Ting-pho and Cai Guo-Qiang.
 He also owns seven works by Picasso, two works by Francis Bacon and ten works by Gerhard Richter, according to the Art Newspaper.

 In January 2019, Chen also hinted about a major project on the horizon that spurred a flurry of inquires.
 “In the future,” he told the Art Newspaper, “I would like to build a space where I can display the art in the foundation’s collection and perhaps engage in some artistic initiatives and projects for the community.”
 The obvious question, then, was: will Pierre Chen be the next in a long line of the world’s top collectors to open a private museum?
 According to an email sent to ARTnews by a spokesperson for Chen, the answer is a resounding “no”—at least for the time being.
 The collection is still a private comfort for this businessman.